Visyond/website-hugo/site/content/why-visyond.md

   transparency and accountability that can be compared to those of modern blockchains, but without all the limitations and drawbacks of it.
 sectionOneHeader: Visyond Is the Only Solution Committed to Bring You the Best of All Worlds
+textArea11: Collaborative and automated value analysis and decision platform that reduces security threats & errors
+textArea1:
+  - descr: "Efficiently collaborate across departments and multiple workstreams with a single secure environment connecting decision makers, analysts, modelers, consultants, clients and prospects.\n\n* **Share only specific parts** of your spreadsheets, analyses and presentations\r\n* **Test assumptions on-the-fly** & ensure quick turn-around of changes \r\n* **Always know the history & reasons** behind any change or contribution\n* **No more back and forth emails**, file versions to reconcile and data leakage"
+    title: Connect Your Organization
 sectionOneImg: /img/why visyond infographic.png
+textArea2: Automated value analysis and decision platform that reduces security threats & errors
 sectionTwoHeader: Benefits
 cards:
   - description: 'Always know who contributed what, when and why'